OlgaLezhnina/martem/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is a replacement of the ORKG-R package.
+The orkg package provides the R users with a friendly way to interact with the ORKG API.
 The user can load ORKG templates, create their instances, and write JSON-LD files.
 The resulting JSON-LD files are suitable for harvesting into the ORKG with Python.